This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 Instructions

-- Pour the melted butter into a large mixing bowl, followed by the coconut sugar.
-Whisk to combine.
+- Whisk the wet ingredients together.
+Add the melted butter and coconut sugar into a large mixing bowl.
+Whisk together.
+It’ll look clumpy, that’s totally normal.
 Next, add the molasses, cashew milk, vanilla paste, kosher salt, baking powder, baking soda, and spices.
-Whisk well until a thick syrup forms.
-You’ll see the batter transform from lumpy to smooth and silky.
+Whisk well until it forms a creamy and smooth syrup.
+You’ll see it transform before your eyes!

-- Sprinkle in the spelt flour and fold together using a flexible rubber spatula until there are no streaks of flour remaining.
-Chill the dough in the freezer for 25 minutes.
+- Fold the dough together.
+Dump the spelt flour into the batter and fold together until there are streaks of flour remaining.

 Notes